rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-10-16-fa549285a1ff3cf3-adjudication-order-in-respect-of-chinmay-p-vora-in-the-matter-of-dealings-in-ill.md

 source: sebi
 stocks: []
 tags:
-- adjudication-order
-- stock-options
-- market-manipulation
-- reversal-trades
+- adjudication
 - artificial-volume
 - bse
-- pfutp-regulations
+- market-operations
 - penalty
+- regulatory-framework
+- reversal-trades
+- stock-options
 title: Adjudication Order in respect of Chinmay P Vora in the matter of dealings in Illiquid Stock Options on BSE
 ---